perymimon/portfolio/admin/collections/_posts/2025-04-10-raw-text-from-html-element-1.md

 author: pery
 tags: text
 ---
+Sounds obvious, right?
 It turns out that browsers silently encode text inside HTML.

 What is mean.
 Let’s say we have this piece of code: